Credit Report Errors

 - Make sure to get all three credit reports from www.annualcreditreport.com (if there is an error on one report, there is a good chance there is an error on all three).

 - Contact me so that I can help you file a proper dispute to have the error corrected (there is no reason to fight this battle alone because I file disputes for my clients FREE OF CHARGE).

 - If the credit bureaus or the company who furnishes the information refuse to fix the error, I will file a lawsuit on your behalf on a contingency fee basis, i.e. I only get paid out of any verdict or settlement with the credit bureaus.

-Call credit report attorney today for a FREE consultation.
+Call a credit report attorney in Annapolis MD today for a FREE consultation.